Grandmother shot in bed through Miami apartment window speaks out

 “I woke up to my grandmother screaming,” Zepeda’s 11-year-old grandson Christian Abalos said.

-Abalos was sleeping next to his grandmother early Saturday morning in the family’s Overtown apartment near Northwest Fourth Avenue and 16th Terrace.
+Abalos was sleeping next to his grandmother just after 4 a.m.
+Saturday in the family’s Overtown apartment near Northwest Fourth Avenue and 16th Terrace.
 He said her arm was wrapped tightly around him as they slept.

-“She always hugs me,” Christian said.
+“She hugged me.
+She always hugs me,” Christian said.
 “That bullet could’ve gone right here.”

 “My arm saved my boy,” Zepeda added in Spanish as she showed 7News her injuries over FaceTime from her hospital bed at Jackson Memorial Hospital.

 Her right arm was swollen from the bullet going straight through it.
-Her fingers were swollen as well, and she couldn’t move three of them.
+Her fingers were swollen as well, and she could not move three of them.

 As police investigate the shooting, Zepeda is eager to get back home to her family.